 “The world changed that day,” he said.

-With war on the horizon, the then platoon leader in Fort Wainwright, Alaska, was reassigned to the 101st Airborne Division.
+With war on the horizon, the then platoon leader in Fort Wainwright, Alaska, was reassigned to the 101st Airborne Division, where he served as company commander in the Special Troops Battalion.

 “I don’t think we can ever understand the sacrifices he and other veterans have made for our freedom, but you can see it in his eyes,” said Prescott Unified School District Joe Howard, a family friend.